ravjohal/buildmyaichatbot/replit.md

 ### Authentication & Security

-The MVP currently assumes a single user with no authentication.
+Multi-tenant authentication is implemented using Replit Auth with OpenID Connect.
+Users can sign in with their Replit accounts, and chatbots are scoped to user accounts.
 CSRF protection is implemented, and input validation is enforced with Zod schemas.
-The architecture is designed for future integration of session-based authentication.
+Session management uses express-session with PostgreSQL-backed session storage.

 ### Deployment Architecture